Darkey28/yw_save/README.md

 This python script decrypts and encrypts save data of Yo-kai Watch.

-* Currently injecting doesn't work on Yo-kai Watch Busters.
+* You should make a backup before injecting new savedata.

 ## Requirements